Back to developer page.

 That's all.
 In particular, don't add comments to the preprocessor directives and don't add further underscores.

-Order includes and using namespace declarations in the following way: header corresponding to .cc file, headers from the same directory, headers from the src/search directory, headers from other directories, standard library includes, third-party library includes, using namespace declarations.
+Order includes in the following way: header corresponding to .cc file, headers from the same directory, headers from the src/search directory, headers from other directories, standard library includes, and third-party library includes.
+If using the using namespace std declaration, put it after all other includes.
 Order each group alphabetically and separate the groups by empty lines.
 Add an empty line between the last group and the remaining code.
 Here is a contrived example:

 1 #include "pattern_generation_edelkamp.h" 2 3 #include "zero_one_pdbs_heuristic.h" 4 5 #include "../abstract_task.h" 6 #include "../causal_graph.h" 7 8 #include "../algorithms/ordered_set.h" 9 #include "../utils/timer.h" 10 11 #include <algorithm> 12 #include <cassert> 13 #include <vector> 14 15 #include <tree.hh> 16 17 using namespace std; 18 19 PatternGenerationEdelkamp::PatternGenerationEdelkamp(const Options &opts) 20 ...